MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. In the cloud shell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:
+1. In the cloud shell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise (type the command, or copy it to the clipboard and then right-click in the command line and paste as plain text):

     ```
     rm -r mslearn-ai-foundry -f
     git clone https://github.com/microsoftlearning/mslearn-ai-studio mslearn-ai-foundry
     ```

-    > **Tip**: As you paste commands into the cloudshell, the output may take up a large amount of the screen buffer.
+    > **Tip**: As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. After the repo has been cloned, navigate to the folder containing the chat application code files:

-    Use the command below depending n your choice of programming language.
+    Use the command below depending on your choice of programming language.

     **Python**